jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 But if you turn away, know that you cannot escape Allah.
 And announce to those who disbelieve a painful punishment.

-4. Except for those among the polytheists with whom you had made a treaty, and did not vi- olate any of its terms, nor aided anyone against you.
+4. Except for those among the polytheists with whom you had made a treaty, and did not violate any of its terms, nor aided anyone against you.

 So fulfill the treaty with them to the end of its term.